tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 * **9:** Less than a millenium
 * **10:** Less than 13.8 Billion Years

+The text for the 5^th Success is stricken and now reads:\
+-	5 Successes\
-The text for the 5^th^ Success is stricken and now reads: 5 Successes -- This provides anything you want to know regarding the object's usage history in connection with it's previous owner.
+-	This provides anything you want to know regarding the object's usage history in connection with it's previous owner.
 Objects do not contain information about events they weren't used for or during.
 Only very scant visual information is gained, enough for a positive ID on the